 The new hosting model was nice to use, and it didn’t take long to adapt configurations for it.
 If nothing else, it’s worth playing around with to see if it can work for you.
 I wouldn’t say it’s necessary for every project, but it’s always worth investigating ways to simplify your application.

 If you want to play around with a new log viewer as well, give Loupe a shot.
 You can use our free desktop log viewer for detailed local log viewing.
 It’s a great way to get familiar with dedicated log viewing software.
-Our Loupe Server software goes a step further though, and provides a centralized-logging system you can access on any desktop with a browser.
-You can learn more about our free trial here, or watch a demo of our upcoming Loupe 5 below.
+Our Loupe 5 software goes a step further though, and provides a centralized-logging system you can access on any desktop with a browser.
+You can learn more about our free trial here, or watch a demo of Loupe 5 below.